brianhill/cosmology/index.md

 III.
 Polar Coordinates in Flat and Curved Spacetime in 2+1 and 3+1 Dimensions

 IV.
-The Lifecycle of Stars, The Schwarzschild Metric, Stellar-Mass Black Holes, Supermassive Black Holes
+Properties of the Schwarzschild Metric

-### Term 5 &mdash; The Big Bang, The Metric for the Universe, Gravitational Waves
+### Term 5 &mdash; The Big Bang, The Metric for the Universe

+IV.
+Conservation of Map-Energy in the Schwarzschild Metric, Infalling Light, Infalling Stones, Rain

-V. Homogeneity, Isotropy, and the Historical Evidence for the Big Bang
+V. Homogeneity, Isotropy, Hubble Plots, the Cosmic Microwave Background

 VI.
-Friedman-Lema&icirc;tre-Robertson-Walker Metric
+The Friedman-Robertson-Walker (FRW) Metric

 VII.
-Evidence for Dark Matter and Dark Energy
+Matter, Radiation, Dark Matter, and Dark Energy in FRW Cosmology

-VIII.
-Gravitational Waves, Black Hole Mergers

 ## Daily Schedules